v-eraw/v-eraw.github.io/_posts/2023-02-09-secret-project-1.md

 The issue with the university system in this game is that after a certain point in time, students graduate.
 I don't know maybe it'll be a good thing having to constantly train and use new units but I also think it'll cause the player to be less attached and maybe interested in the characters they do have if they have to give them up at a certain time.
 I guess I could have graduated students take permanent positions at the university too.
 I also don't know if it's motivating enough for the player to have their goal be to support their students launching their lives and careers the best way they want to, feeling like they left the university more capable and knowledgable and ready to take on the world after?

 Or maybe the university could be less of a university system but more of a community with a school and people in the community just occasionally go to the school and take classes and pick up skills.
 So then I guess I could pivot to more of a town sim than a school sim.
+Maybe I should just dig into the annoying-ness of having to restart with new characters every new year, not sure-and have the player try to figure their own way around it.

+I also think it's interesting or will be interesting seeing how the player decides to and where they decide to place like dorms or important lecture halls and what kind of transit system they will put in place or bus lines.
+They need to be able to make bus lines imo.

 Watch me think about this a ton and then make something that's especially boring to play LOL.